Kokuho (film)

-Kokuho (国宝, Kokuhō) is a 2025 Japanese drama film directed by Lee Sang-il, written by Satoko Okudera and based on a novel of the same name by Shuichi Yoshida.
-Starring Ryo Yoshizawa, Ryusei Yokohama, Mitsuki Takahata, Shinobu Terajima, Min Tanaka, and Ken Watanabe.
+Kokuho (国宝, Kokuhō) is a 2025 Japanese historical drama film directed by Sang-il Lee and written by Satoko Okudera, based on the 2018 novel Kokuho by Shuichi Yoshida.
+It stars Ryo Yoshizawa, Ryusei Yokohama, Mitsuki Takahata, Shinobu Terajima, Min Tanaka, and Ken Watanabe.

-The film had its world premiere in the Directors' Fortnight section of the 2025 Cannes Film Festival on 18 May, and was theatrically released in Japan by Toho on 6 June.
-It was a critical and commercial success.
-It was selected for the Best International Feature Film as the Japanese entry at the 98th Academy Awards.
+Kokuho premiered in the Directors' Fortnight section of the 78th Cannes Film Festival on 18 May 2025, and was theatrically released in Japan on 6 June, by Toho.
+It received positive reviews, particularly for the acting, directing, cinematography and makeup and hairstyling.
+It grossed $128 million in Japan, becoming the all-time highest-grossing Japanese live-action film.
+It was selected as the Japanese entry for Best International Feature Film, making the December shortlist, and was nominated for Best Makeup and Hairstyling at the 98th Academy Awards.